Radiotherapy for prostate cancer that has spread

 You are only likely to feel or be sick if you have radiotherapy to your abdomen – for example, if your ribs or backbone are treated.
 Your doctor can prescribe anti sickness tablets for you to take before you go for your treatment.

 Hemi body irradiation is much more likely to make you tired because a large area is treated.
 You may also be more prone to infection for a while.
 Your bone marrow can be affected by radiation.
 For a while, you will not make enough white blood cells, which you need to fight infection.
 Most people recover from this on their own.
-Some people need injections of growth factors.
+Some people need injections of drugs called granulocyte colony stimulating factors (GCSF).
 These are natural substances, which help white blood cells to grow.

 If your prostate cancer has spread to bones in several areas of your body, you may be offered treatment with radium 223 (Xofigo) or strontium 89 (Metastron).
 These treatments are radioactive liquids that tend to collect in areas of cancer cells in the bones.
 They give off radiation for a few days.
 It kills some of the cancer cells.
 You have these treatments as an outpatient.

 You usually have the treatments as an injection into the bloodstream through a small tube (cannula) put into a vein.
 The treatment finds its way to your bones and gives off its radiation directly to the cancer cells.
 You can go home after the treatment.
 It is perfectly safe for you to be with other people.
 Your blood and urine will contain a small amount of radiation, so be careful of any spills.
 You may be advised to flush the toilet a couple of times after passing urine.